Kraft launches plant-based ‘NotMac&Cheese’

 While it’s made from plants, NotMac&Cheese isn’t necessarily healthier than the original.
 When fully prepared with margarine and almond milk, 1 cup of NotMac&Cheese has 450 calories; by comparison, 1 cup of original Mac & Cheese prepared with margarine and 2% milk is 350 calories.
 The plant-based dry mix is higher in fat and carbohydrates.
 But it’s also lower in cholesterol and has more protein and fiber.

-The plant-based mac and cheese is rolling out to stores nationwide now through early 2024.
+The plant-based mac and cheese are rolling out to stores nationwide now through early 2024.

 Earlier this year the Kraft Heinz Not Company released its first vegan cheese singles (NotCheese Slices) and NotMayo.